aesteve/schema-registry-cache-load/README.md

 ## Side Notes

-A few notes taken while writing the different implementations, testing
+A few notes taken while writing the different implementations and tests.

+### Creating the Subject name

+I couldn't find a proper way to use `getSubjectName` from the `KafkaAvroSerializer` to use in the `register` method from either `SchemaRegistryClient` or `KafkaAvroSerializer`, since it is protected.
+I had to manually write `TOPIC + "-value"` which isn't the most elegant thing to write.
+Any suggestions?
+Any better way?

+### `MockSchemaRegistryClient` and the missing parts

 Although the implementations are quite simple to expose it is quite tedious to test these (since we need to access private fields in `MockSchemaRegistryClient`), making such fields protected or package private at least could be worth considering.
 Also, having a way to observe the "REST calls that would have been issued to the actual SR" in `MockSchemaRegistryClient` (as done with the [`nbCallsToSR`](src/test/java/com/github/aesteve/kafka/MockSchemaRegistrySpy.java) counter) could be cool.